 Back-end Web Developer

 Back-end web developers code the structure of a website.
 If a website were a building, back-end developers build the foundations, pillars and piping that allow the building to stand and house inhabitants.
-They are responsible for ensuring that the website can process data and perform actions as intended.
+They are responsible for ensuring the website can process data and perform actions as intended.

 Back-end Web Developer Salary Range